 It also involves breaking the rules or disobeying an order when it is appropriate, never blindly following a rule or an order without assessing potential consequences in the current context.
 When one considers the idea of "responsible" from this perspective, it seems the people at Davos were prudent to make their focus "responsive AND responsible leadership".
 In today's world, you can't have one without the other.
 Being responsible is being response-able i.e. being aware of, and responsive to your context all the time.

-It means that the leaders of tomorrow will require different skill sets - they will need to know how to make sense of volatile and ambiguous contexts; they will need humility to acknowledge when they don't know and courage to experiment.
-They will need to surround themselves with enough diverse perspectives to minimise the risk of being blindsided and they cannot afford to be complacent.
+It means that the leaders of tomorrow will require different skill sets - they will need to know how to make sense of volatile and ambiguous contexts; they will need humility to acknowledge when they don't know and courage to experiment and disobey orders or rules when they need to.
+They will need to surround themselves with enough diverse perspectives to minimise the risk of being blindsided as they cannot afford to be complacent.
 I think one of the most responsible things a leader can do is to let go of the idea of being "the leader" and enabling collective responsive leadership teams or crews, because in this new world of work, no single leader has the answers, and no hierarchy can respond fast enough.